mbraak/django-file-form/README.md

 **1 Include hidden fields**

-Include hidden form fields in your template:
+Make sure that hidden form fields are included:

 ```python
 {% for hidden in form.hidden_fields %}